karma-runner/karma/docs/config/01-configuration-file.md

 **Default:** `true`

-**Description:** Run the tests inside an iframe or a new window
+**Description:** Run the tests inside an iFrame or a new window

-If true, Karma runs the tests inside an iframe.
+If true, Karma runs the tests inside an iFrame.
 If false, Karma runs the tests in a new window.
 Some tests may not run in an iFrame and may need a new window to run.

 ## client.captureConsole
 **Type:** Boolean